ansys/pysam-sysml2/doc/source/examples/bike-weight.rst

    print(bike_weight)

-✅ You have now the total weight of the bike!
+✅ You now have the total weight of the bike

 .. note::